Eemeliri/emerald_stuff/README.md

 * Random Safari Zone encounters that change daily
 * Wally only attacks Ralts once to avoid fainting it
 * Sbird's TM learnset method for 100TMs (Credit: Sbird)
+* Spinda has a second frame (Credit Dat.H A and ShinyDragonHunter)

 ### Changes (Planned)
 * Incorporate Primal Kyogre/Groudon & Mega Rayquaza